The attorneys of Sutnick & Sutnick Attorneys At Law working

 New Jersey Traffic Violation Points

-Frustrated that you received a NJ traffic violation?
+Frustrated that you received a New Jersey traffic violation?
 Worried about points on your New Jersey driver’s license?
 Looking to fight/beat your traffic ticket?
-We have helped many satisfied clients, throughout New Jersey, protect their driver’s license.
-Contact our New Jersey traffic ticket lawyers by calling 201-212-4532 or by completing our online contact form to schedule a FREE initial consultation.
+We have helped many satisfied clients throughout New Jersey protect their driver’s licenses.
+Contact our New Jersey traffic ticket lawyers at Sutnick & Sutnick Attorneys at Law by calling 201-212-4532 or by completing our online contact form to schedule a free initial consultation.

 Every time a New Jersey driver pleads guilty or is found guilty of a moving violation, they are assessed points by the Motor Vehicle Commission.
-These points can cause increased insurance charges, New Jersey State surcharges and ultimately a suspension of driving privileges.
+These points can result in increased insurance charges, New Jersey state surcharges and ultimately a suspension of driving privileges.

 NJSA Points Schedule

-In order to maintain safe driving on NJ roads, the Motor Vehicle Commission assigns points based on various traffic violations.
-Generally, any moving violation carries anywhere between 2 and 8 points.
-In certain cases, non-moving tickets can also carry points, such as using a handheld device for the 3rd time.
-The most serious traffic offenses carry anywhere between 5 and 8 points.
+In order to maintain safe driving on New Jersey roads, the Motor Vehicle Commission assigns points based on various traffic violations.
+Generally, any moving violation carries anywhere between two and eight points.
+In certain cases, nonmoving tickets can also carry points, such as using a handheld device for the 3rd time.
+The most serious traffic offenses carry anywhere between five and eight points.
 These include reckless driving (5 points), tailgating (5 points), exceeding the speed limit by over 30 mph (5 points), passing a school bus (5 points), racing on the highway (5 points) and leaving the scene of an accident with personal injury (8 points).
 Some of the more common tickets carrying fewer points include improper passing (4 points), careless driving (2 points), disregarding a traffic control device (2 points), failure to yield to a pedestrian (2 points) and failure to maintain lane (2 points).

-When a driver accumulates 12 or more points, their license in the State of NJ will be suspended.
-In most cases, a NJ traffic attorney can reduce or eliminate the motor vehicle points from the original tickets.
+When a driver accumulates 12 or more points, their license in the state of New Jersey will be suspended.
+In most cases, a New Jersey traffic attorney can reduce or eliminate the motor vehicle points from the original tickets.

 NJSA